What is The Long Weekend 2020?

 Cycling & Rugby.
 Walking or running with our two dogs.
 Reading sporting autobiographies.

-I have been a supporter of the My Name’5 Doddie Foundation for three years.
+I have been a supporter of the My Name’5 Doddie Foundation since 2018.
 Originally from Melrose in the Borders hence the connection with Doddie.

 Age 51 From Bangor, Co.
 Down